Healing Chronic Negativity

 If you are hurting emotionally, you can be sure you are repeating a fearful thought.
 And, fearful thinking gathers power through repetition.

 Fear makes us feel small and inadequate.
-Repetitive fear can have us doubting our capacities to be able to survive in the world.
-Always on the lookout for what is wrong, we can forget about what is good about our life.
+Repetitive fear can leave us doubting our ability to survive in the world.
+Always on the lookout for what is wrong, we can forget about what is good about our lives.

-Our negativity bias might have us fearing we are not good enough, not lovable enough, not worthy, smart or talented enough, or not abundant enough to be able to physically survive.
-The good news is, once we become aware of our negativity bias we can regularly interrupt it.
+Our negativity bias might have us fearing that we are not good enough, not lovable enough, not worthy, smart enough, or talented enough, or not abundant enough to survive physically.
+The good news is that once we become aware of our negativity bias, we can regularly interrupt it.

-Here are 7 ways to interrupt chronic negative emotions:
+Here are seven ways to interrupt chronic negative emotions:

 1. Witness Your Mind

-In meditation, you can learn to identify more with your larger witnessing self instead of just your smaller hurting self.
+In meditation, you can learn to identify more with your larger, witnessing self rather than just your smaller, hurting self.
 You can witness your innate negativity bias without becoming it.

 2. Expand Your Awareness